Wall Street’s big rally slows as oil climbs back above $100

 NEW YORK (AP) — Wall Street’s big two-day rally is stalling on Thursday as oil prices jump back above $100 to keep the pressure on inflation.

-The S&P 500 was 0.2% lower in morning trading, after surging more than 2% in each of the prior two days for its best back-to-back performance in nearly two years.
+The S&P 500 was 0.4% higher in afternoon trading, after surging more than 2% in each of the prior two days for its best back-to-back performance in nearly two years.

-The Dow Jones Industrial Average was down 54 points, or 0.2%, at 34,009, as of 11:06 a.m.
-Eastern time, and the Nasdaq composite was 0.4% lower.
-All three indexes wavered betwen small gains and losses following better-than-expected reports on the U.S. economy in the morning.
+The Dow Jones Industrial Average was up 136 points, or 0.4%, at 34,200, as of 12:23 p.m.
+Eastern time, and the Nasdaq composite was 0.3% higher.
+All three indexes wavered between small gains and losses following better-than-expected reports on the U.S. economy in the morning.

 They're the latest swings for markets as investors struggle to handicap what will happen to the economy and the world's already high inflation because of Russia's invasion of Ukraine, higher interest rates from central banks around the world and renewed COVID-19 worries in various hotspots.